-he maximum height, beam, draught and ballast capacity of river cruise ships is predetermined, so there is only a limited space to fit the engines, HVAC system, piping, electrical cables and other necessary onboard machinery," explains Patrick Janssens of Shipyard De Hoop.
+"The maximum height, beam, draft and ballast capacity of river cruise ships is predetermined, so there is only a limited space to fit the engines, HVAC system, piping, electrical cables and other necessary onboard machinery," explains Janssens.
 "On top of that, we must find ways to provide operators with the maximum amount of space in the guest rooms and public spaces."

-Despite these challenges, Netherlands-based Shipyard De Hoop builds custom-designed river cruise vessels.
-"Our team comprises designers and builders, so we are able to work flexibly and fulfil challenging client requests regardless of when they arise during the project," says Janssens.
-"Most other shipyards are only able to complete the steel build, but our interior fit department can carry out on-board installations, electrical and piping work, and create custom furniture in our upgraded onsite carpentry workshop.
-This allows us to manage every different aspect of a project to ensure we deliver high quality ships, on time and within budget."
+Despite these challenges, Netherlandsbased yard De Hoop is well equipped to build custom-designed river cruise vessels.

+"Our team comprises both designers and builders, so we are able to work flexibly and fulfil challenging client requests, regardless of when they arise during the project," says Janssens.
+"Most other shipyards are only able to complete the steel build, but our interior fit-out department can carry out onboard installations, electrical and piping work and create custom furniture in our upgraded onsite carpentry workshop.
+This allows us to manage all of the different aspects of projects to ensure we deliver highquality ships on time and within budget."